 What Language To Use?

 Shopify provides libraries to help you build apps that handle the API integration, and the OAuth app install flow.
-Unfortunately they only do this in two flavors: Ruby and Python.
+Unfortunately they only do this in two flavors: Ruby and Python (update: NodeJS is on the list now and there are some PHP libraries).
 We have nothing against those languages, and use both in various places for our own internal tooling and client solutions.
 However, our background is heavily invested in enterprise grade Java based eCommerce platforms and solutions.
 We still like and prefer Java for complex application and web applications, due to the performance of the JVM, the available security features, type safety, and our 20+ years each of Java architecture and development experience.

 So, could we build a Shopify App using Ruby?
 Absolutely.
 However, if you asked “Given the performance, scalability, testability, stability, and security requirements of a high traffic eCommerce site, would you feel more confident building that solution using Java or Ruby?” we would pick Java.